-Millicent is a first-year doctoral student at the University of Louisville in the Counseling Psychology Program.
+Millicent (she/her/hers) is a first-year doctoral student at the University of Louisville in the Counseling Psychology Program.
 Millicent received her M.A. in Counseling from Northwestern University and her B.A. in Psychology from the University of Kentucky.
 Millicent’s research interests focus on the mental health effects on Black Americans in Low SES communities.
 Since her undergraduate career, Millicent has participated in research labs focusing on social disparities and the effects of being in a lower socioeconomic class.
 She has presented research on socioeconomic status and relationship styles at the National Conference of Undergraduate Research in 2016 and presented on the importance of self-care in supervision at the Clinical Mental Health Counseling Conference in 2020.
 For fun, Millicent enjoys music, trying new foods, and playing with her three fur babies.

-Hannah joined the Counseling Psychology doctoral program at the University of Louisville in the Fall of 2019.
+Hannah (she/her/hers) joined the Counseling Psychology doctoral program at the University of Louisville in the Fall of 2019.
 Hannah graduated from Emory University with a degree in Psychology and Human Health.
 Following graduation, Hannah worked in the Bay Area with startups in the healthcare communications and employee wellbeing space.
 Hannah's current research is focused on how experiences of chronic stress during childhood impact mental and physical health across the lifespan.
 In her free time she enjoys journaling, cooking, hiking, and spending time with family.

 Dr. Mitchell is accepting advisees for the Counseling Psychology PhD Program next year.